Azure/azure-iot-sdk-c/digitaltwin_client/readme.md

 ### Building
 Instructions on how to build the Digital Twin Client SDK or else retrieve packages for it are available [here](./doc/building_sdk.md).
 If you are familiar with building the IoTHub Device SDK, the instructions are almost identical.

+**Please use [public-preview](https://github.com/Azure/azure-iot-sdk-c/tree/public-preview) branch for your public preview development needs, unless you have been directed to be on public-preview-pnp for a specific purpose.  public-preview-pnp branch is our advance working branch which might contains breaking changes.**

 ### Exploring samples

 There are two separate but related samples directories.  **It may be easiest to just jump in here for a guided tour of Digital Twin.**